Does Your Client Qualify for a Charitable Property Tax Exemption?

 The best practice for a fee-based organization is to publicize the availability of fee waivers.
 This can be as simple as stating “open to the public,” as in Arts Club.
 Where applicable, charities should include a statement in their registration notices that fee waivers or reductions are available.
 Organizations can institute procedures to verify financial need if they fear abuse.

 Making the most of scarce resources

-If the organization owns property, determine whether it is already classified as tax exempt.
+If the organization owns the property, determine whether it is already classified as tax-exempt.
 If not, find out whether the organization has sought exemption and, if so, what factors contributed to the denial and whether they can be addressed.
 For example, perhaps a non-charitable use of the property can be eliminated.
 (See the sidebar on page 42 for a checklist of questions to help determine whether your organization is a good candidate for exemption.)